south-lacrosse/www-dev/docs/setting-up-server.md

 ```

 Then check the headers of a WordPress page to see if they are sent (you can do that using `curl -I`, or the developer tools in most browsers).

-On Hostinger the X-Frame-Options header is ignored, but X-Content-Type-Options works.

 For hosts which run php via fgci proxy all headers from `.htaccess` are ignored.